expwnent/DFHeritage/Readme.txt

 ============================================================================
 Possible improvements: I've considered giving royalty a special extra last name, like what happens with dwarves that kill a lot of enemies.
 This extra last name would always be passed on unless there's a conflict, so you can tell which dwarves are descended from a monarch, and if so, which ones.
 The only problem is I don't know how to determine who was a civilization leader and when in lua.
 Advice on this is very welcome.
 Doing the rest of it shouldn't be that hard.

+Instead of choosing random names for dwarves with name conflicts, go back and search through ancestor names.

 ============================================================================
 Troubleshooting: